 This is how you should break down all of your pre-prepared SAT Essay examples.

-If you do this kind of analysis on about three to six (contrasting) famous people, historical and current events, works of literature, etc, you will be set to tackle ANY SAT essay topic.
+If you do this kind of analysis on about three to six (contrasting) famous people, historical and current events, works of literature, etc, and you also include some time building your SAT vocabulary, you will be set to tackle ANY SAT essay topic.

 Gandhi is a great source of examples for many SAT essay prompts and one of the people that I recommend to every student.

 Although some complain that “he’s not a very original example,” that’s not the point.
 You get no points for “originality” or “creativity.”
 Much better to master the “classic” examples and learn how to use them in multiple situations.

 Feel free to steal, plunder, copy, and rob my dissection of Gandhi for your essay!
 JUST MAKE SURE YOU SPELL HIS NAME CORRECTLY: “GAND-HI,” not “GHAND-I.” I make that mistake every time :)